8 Things to Consider Before You Make Investing Decisions – moneymatteronlie

 8 Things to Consider Before You Make Investing Decisions

-8 Things to Consider Before You Make Investing Decisions: You might have been wondering whether you should make adjustments to your investing portfolio in light of recent market happenings.
+You might have been wondering whether you should make adjustments to your investing portfolio in light of recent market happenings.
 The SEC’s Office of Investor Education and Advocacy is concerned that certain investors, especially bargain hunters and mattress stuffers, are making hasty investment decisions without taking their long-term financial goals into account.
-While we cannot advise you on how to handle your investment portfolio in a turbulent market, we are publishing this Investor Alert to provide you with the information you need to make an educated choice.
-Consider the following factors before making any decisions:

 1. Draw a personal financial roadmap.